hangn2-lgtm/marketing-analytics-portfolio/projects/IKEA/IKEA-memo.md

   3) **Random department assignment** (equal probability across seven messages)

 ### Validation approach
-- I used the provided training/validation split to avoid leakage.
+- Used the provided training/validation split to avoid leakage.
-- I treated calibration as a first-class requirement because oversampling can make a model look “strong” while still producing unrealistic probabilities in production.
+- Treated calibration as a first-class requirement because oversampling can make a model look “strong” while still producing unrealistic probabilities in production.

 ---